MSSRPRAD/aoc-2020/README.md

-# aoc-2020
-Trying to solve Advent Of Code 2021 challenges using Rust
+# Advent of Code 2020

+## Solutions in Rust

+### NOTE:
+Honestly my solutions as of aren't good and are definitely not the 'Rust Way'.
+Someday I will fix this.